BethSavagar/R_users_group/README.md

-# new_repo
+# R_Users_Group
-An example repo to learn git for R
+A repository for R users group resources